Calorion/syleria/src/site/notes/Garden/Obsidian Clipper Readme.md

 - [ ] Have a way to permanently exclude folders from the list that appears when you choose New File.
 - [ ] Consider including the Evernote link for Evernote notes.
 This will be involved and kind of hacky, as it’s got to search for the note name in Evernote.
 Luckily I already created the mechanism to do so, but it’s kind of cumbersome for the user.
 I’ve also considered writing a separate shortcut for this purpose
 - [ ] Format latitude and longitude data (from Evernote specifically) to be compatible with [Leaflet](https://github.com/valentine195/obsidian-leaflet-plugin)
-- [ ] Use (*not* copy) R downloader to download YouTube video.
+- [ ] Use (*not* copy) R downloader to download YouTube video
-- [ ] Consider having a Metadata section header as Matter does
+- [x] Consider having a Metadata section header as Matter does
-	- [ ] If you do that, probably also have Comment and Article headers
+	- [x] If you do that, probably also have Comment and Article headers
 - [ ] Remove option to open in Obsidian, and use [Pushcut](https://www.reddit.com/r/shortcuts/comments/dzcri5/creating_notification_that_can_trigger_an_action/?utm_source=share&utm_medium=ios_app&utm_name=iossmf) to have a confirmation notification that also opens the note in Obsidian.
 	- [ ] As an alternative, perhaps put a confirmation alert at the end with an option to open Obsidian.
-- [ ] Have a default folder so that you don’t have to pick every time when they’re all going to Bookmarks.
+- [x] Have a default folder so that you don’t have to pick every time when they’re all going to Bookmarks.
 - [ ] Since I'm changing the name of the shortcut, need to delete the old one on first run.
 - [ ] Try using a folder action rather than manually inputting filepaths.
-- [ ] Learn how to use Automator/Apple script and write a script that will send data from a pre-Monterey Mac to Messages, to activate a Personal Automation.
+- [ ] Learn how to use Automator/AppleScript and write a script that will send data from a pre-Monterey Mac to Messages, to activate a Personal Automation.
 - [ ] Option to extract text from PDF
 - [ ] Given the automatic header in Obsidian 1.0, remove H1s from every template
 - [ ] Show how to set up a Personal Automation to automatically import Evernote exports
-- [ ] Import YouTube playlist (look at <https://routinehub.co/shortcut/4088/>?)
+- [ ] Import YouTube playlist (look at <https://routinehub.co/shortcut/4088/>)?
+- [x] Did I already fix the “YouTube app sends text type” problem and thus break YouTube support?
+Check.
 - [x] Do I really need “Link only” in New Note?
 Seems pointless.
 	- [x] Apparently, as I've used it.
 - [ ] Validate YAML, specifically titles.
 The only thing that messes things up is double quotes.
 Both single and double quotes would be a major problem.
 	- [ ] Obviously, this is in the process of putting all the titles back, as requested (for 3.0 release)
+	- [ ] Having umpteen different output sections is getting old.
+I don’t want to have to run whatever routine this turns out to be on every different one.
+On the other hand, this could happen at the end.
+- [ ] Move link to full readme to top of internal readme?
+	- [ ] Also don’t call them both the readme?
+- [x] Move “get urls” from the top to various places you need it.
+It is not useful unless you’re dealing with a URL type, right?
+- [ ] This list has gotten cumbersome and includes a bunch of stuff not fit for public consumption.
+Move what shouldn’t be public-facing to its own note and transclude the Proposed Features and Known Bugs there.
-- [ ] Facebook
+- [ ] Facebook support
+- [ ] Twitter clips are currently in HTML.
+The way they're imported, it should be possible to display them in nice cards with JavaScript.
+Figure out how to do that in Obsidian: https://forum.obsidian.md/t/add-external-javascript-to-support-custom-webcomponents/42057 https://developer.twitter.com/en/docs/twitter-for-websites/javascript-api/guides/set-up-twitter-for-websites
+- [x] Maybe instead of proliferating options, I can have a startup option for “custom options.”
+If that's not selected, it will just import in Markdown without asking.
+- [ ] Change “Use raw Web contents” to “More options.”
 - [ ] Possible Reddit improvements:
-	- [x] Preview image
+	- [ ] Preview image
 	- [x] HTML text
 	- [ ] Post flair
 	- [x] Option for link only